 In Alma's book everyone's continuously on the run, war is perennial, and inequality and inequity--and iniquity--are principal themes.

 How does Alma take up the theme?
 In various ways.
-But in Chapter 4, Alma launches into an array of verbs that contrast how different types of people address inequality.
+But in chapter four, Alma summons an array of verbs that contrast how different types of people address inequality.
 He clearly gives us two groups of people; I don't mean to say the haves and the have nots, rather the give nots and the givers.
 Yet Alma's dynamic verbal description of how different people address inequality goes beyond two distinct or stereotyped groups: he's looking for verbs that cover the ground attitudinally, and he also gives us various little verbal pictures of service.

 The second group, the givers of various sorts, are both more active and thus also more alive--they feel more of both pain and joy; the first group remains hauntingly distant: they stand and turn, but the one emotion is that of despite.
 Despite knows neither sorrowing, suffering, nor joy.
 Despite may not indeed be an emotion at all, but only a stance.
 To despise is to pretend to feel or to think something; but, you've turned away now, so we'll never know if a fluttering of the heart shows any life or not.